Best 3000W Solar Generator for Heavy-Duty Tool Charging

 Expandable to 12kWh+

 The EcoFlow DELTA Pro 3 is not a 3000W unit — it’s the step-up for crews that may outgrow the 3000W category entirely.
 At 4000W continuous and 8000W surge, it can handle simultaneous multi-tool loads that would push the DELTA 3 Max Plus to its limit.
-The 120V/240V split-phase output in a single unit is a genuine commercial advantage, allowing connection to 240V tools, larger compressors, and hardwired setups without an inverter add-on.
-Its IP65 rating makes it the most weather-capable unit in this guide — something no other product here can claim without confirmed specs.
+The 120V/240V split-phase output in a single unit is a genuine commercial advantage, allowing connection to compatible 240V tools, larger compressors, and approved transfer or hardwired setups without an inverter add-on.
+Any connection to building circuits, transfer equipment, or hardwired power should use the proper approved connection method and be handled by a qualified electrician.
+Note that while its battery pack carries an IP65 rating, the main unit itself is rated IP20 and should be operated in a dry, sheltered location — not left exposed to rain or direct spray.

 Check Price →